mithun1031/musicviz/README.md

 # musicviz
-here you can combine music and vizual videos to create visualized music that we have available in some music players
+here you can combine music and visual videos to create visualized music that we have available in some music players